Don’t perform for her (not s.e.x. advice!)

 3. That women are by default hard to impress and it’s going to be an uphill struggle to get her to go on a date with you.

-1. They work on the fundamental principle that you’re not good enough.
+1. work on the fundamental principle that you’re not good enough.

-2. They make you believe that meeting women is really difficult.
+2. make you believe that meeting women is really difficult.

-3. They make you think that you have to play a role to meet women.
+3. make you think that you have to play a role to meet women.

 This idea that you have to PERFORM for women may be the reason you’re struggling to connect with women!
 It makes you think you have to ‘learn’ a lot of stuff before she’ll accept you… the consequence of this is normally that you just feel a bit neurotic!
 And get stuck ‘in your head’, so just when you want to speak to her you run out of things to say.